Cleveland Metroparks Zoo reopening June 17 with capacity reduced by 75% and required reservations

 “After nearly three months, we can’t wait to reopen Cleveland Metroparks Zoo to our community,” said Cleveland Metroparks Zoo Executive Director Chris Kuhar, PhD.
 “As we work diligently to reopen, safety will continue to be our number one priority to protect our employees, guests and all of the animals in our care.”

-In the meantime, guests have been able to drive around the zoo since May 20 to get an up-close look at giraffes and elephants from their cars for the first time since 1907 with Cruise the Zoo.
+In the meantime, guests were able to drive around the zoo since May 20 to get an up-close look at giraffes and elephants from their cars for the first time since 1907 with Cruise the Zoo.

-This event puts the “fun” in fundraiser because proceeds from this drive-thru event helps raise money to continue animal care efforts during the COVID-19 pandemic.
+This event ended on June 14, but not before putting the “fun” in fundraiser because proceeds from this drive-thru event helped raise money to continue animal care efforts during the COVID-19 pandemic.

 Cruise the Zoo will continue until Sunday, June 14, and tickets are still available for this limited-time event by clicking here.